5.5 Line Plots

 In this section, we will introduce the line plot, which is very useful for visualizing trends and often used in time series.

-In the sahp dataset, it would be interesting to generate a plot showing the trend of the sale price as a function of the sold date of the house.
+Let’s work on the sahp dataset, where we would like to study the trend of the sale price as a function of the sold date of the house.

 library(r02pro)